linpengcheng/PurefunctionPipelineDataflow/doc/why_wwmodel_fast_en.md

 The main scenarios of AVX-512 are image/audio and video processing, data analysis, scientific computing, data encryption and compression, and deep learning.
-For the CPU evaluation score, it is too wasteful.
+It can do better with the existing GPU，
+If this is only used as a component to obtain higher benchmarks scores, it would be too wasteful.

 For these scenarios, Apple M1 separates them as a Application Specific　Integrated Workshop, using ASICs to achieve higher performance and low power consumption.